-Turn to your side so that you have a back leg and your racket arm is your back arm.
+Turn to your side to have a back leg, and your racket arm is your back arm.

 Hold the racket perpendicular to the table and have the ball on the palm of your other hand slightly in front and below the racket.

 Bring the racket back and gently toss the ball upwards, no higher than about eye level or you might lose control.

 Bring the racket forward and graze it upwards as you hit it.